habca/icarus-tool/README.md

 python -m venv .venv
 source .venv/bin/activate
-python -m pip install readline
+python -m pip install readline python -m pip install mypy

 python -m unittest
+python -m mypy application.py
-python application.py
+python application.py <inputfile>
 deactivate
 ```

 ## Usage

+There is no special meaning behind providing same functionality between command line options/arguments.

 ```
+.\application.py <inputfile>
-.\application.py -i <inputfile> -gh
+.\application.py -i <inputfile> -g
 ```

-The command line arguments supported by the program are as follows:
+The command line options supported by the program are as follows.

 ```
 -i --file=    A text file where each line contains an equation.
--h --help     Print manual at the beginning of the program.
 -g --gnu      Apply GNU readline functionality to python's input.
 ```

-The manual will be displayed and program waits for a text input.
+The manual will be displayed and program waits for a keyboard input.

 ```
 Welcome to use Icarus tool